Learn how to use neem in dogs: treating mange, fleas or ticks with neem dog shampoo and making neem oil spray for your dog.

-Neem oil for dogs can help with fleas, ticks, intestinal parasites and mange mites.
+Neem can help dogs with fleas, ticks, intestinal parasites and mange mites.

 It promotes a strong immune system, healthy skin, a shiny, problem free coat, strong healthy teeth, all the signs of a radiantly healthy dog.